With the festive season fast approaching, I have updated my Montessori-friendly gift guide. I hope you find it useful!

 We really love Grimms wooden toys in our home!

 Open-ended, ethically made, and beautifully tactile, these toys are really very special.
 They make such wonderful gifts, and can be used in endless ways.

 Some of my favourites include the large rainbow, the semi-circles, the stacking boxes, the dolls and doll’s furniture (including the gorgeous mobile home), and the many different stackers (we have the cave and waves).
 They also sell stunning building sets, blocks, cars, peg dolls… I could go on.

 FOSTERING IMAGINATIVE PLAY

 Dolls (Anatomically correct plastic baby / Waldorf-style dolls).
-Frida has a very simple plastic baby doll with a soft body (similar here) and it is probably her most used toy.
+Frida has a very simple plastic baby doll with a soft body (similar here) which has served her well.
 Dolls are so important for boys and girls alike and I think young children are really drawn to them.

 Blocks (simple blocks here / beautiful natural ones here).
 A staple for every household.

 Play silks.
 These are such a beautiful, open-ended material.
-In our home they are used as doll slings, as backgrounds for playing, as decorative materials, for hiding and playing peek-a-boo… These would make a lovely gift for a child of any age!
+In our home they are used as doll slings, as backgrounds for playing, as decorative materials, for hiding and playing peek-a-boo, for dressing up… These make a lovely gift for a child of any age!

 Schleich animals.
 I am sure these are found in every Montessori home!
 Anatomically correct, versatile, resilient, these are amazing and make fantastic gifts.
 Frida has some farm animals in adult / baby pairs (great for matching activities for younger toddlers) and some sea animals which she uses in the bath.